BYOB Asian-American Eatery Opening In Sussex County

 A new Asian-American restaurant will soon open its doors in Sussex County.

 Blue Spice, a self-described modern Asian-American eatery, is slated to open at 3339 Rt.
-94 at the Hardyston Mercantile Mall plaza in mid-March — though no official date has been announced.
+94 at the Hardyston Mercantile Mall plaza in late-March — though no official date has been announced.

 The BYOB restaurant will offer both dine-in and takeout options in a “comfortable atmosphere for family and friends,” according to a post from its Facebook page.